Helzberg Diamonds Review (2023)

 Adding mediocre support, shipping, and return policies, we find it challenging to spot redeeming qualities that can balance the exorbitant prices and lack of diamond quality transparency.

-Our final rating in our Helzberg Diamond review lands on a disappointing 2.5, absolutely not sparkling stars out of 5 possible, neck and neck with Zales, but slightly ahead of our lowest lab-created diamond review of Kay Jewelers.
+Our final rating in our Helzberg Diamond review lands on a disappointing 2.5, absolutely not sparkling stars out of 5 possible, neck and neck with Zales, behind Jared Jewelry, but slightly ahead of our lowest lab-created diamond review of Kay Jewelers.

 Instead, we suggest you consider any of our top-rated places to buy lab-grown jewelry.